kyma-project/lifecycle-manager/docs/developer/watcher-local-test.md

 # Test watcher locally in two-cluster-setup using k3d

-The following steps provide you with a quick tour of how setup  the kyma-lifecycle-manager (short `KLM`) including the `Watcher` and a remote cluster.
+The following steps provide you with a quick tour of how to set up a fully working e2e setup including the following components:

-There are two ways shown: One with a very simple  KLM setup incl. watcher with security features turned off and another one for the KLM incl. watcher with security features (SAN-pinning and mTLS Communication) turned on.

-Depends on which guide you want to follow, skip the corresponding steps incl. the following tags:
-- *[UNSECURE]*
-- *[SECURE]*
+- kyma-lifecycle-manager (short `KLM`)
+- The runtime-`Watcher` on remote cluster
+- Example `template-operator` on remote cluster

+This setup is deployed with the following security features enabled:
+- Strict mTLS connection between KCP and SKR cluster
+- SAN Pinning (SAN of client TLS certificate needs to match DNS annotation of corresponding Kyma CR)

 ### Create KCP and SKR clusters
 1. Create a local control-plane (KCP) cluster:
     ```shell
-    k3d cluster create kcp-local --port 9080:80@loadbalancer \
+    k3d cluster create kcp-local --port 9443:443@loadbalancer \
     --registry-create k3d-registry.localhost:0.0.0.0:5111 \
     --k3s-arg '--no-deploy=traefik@server:0'
     ```